"Self/Less": A Movie Review.

 Samantha Marcus, "Christie: Dems.
 Shut Down Road Projects," The Star-Ledger, August 17, 2016, p.
 15. (Christie accuses the Senate of stalling road projects, calls the NJEA "selfish" -- unlike himself? -- and charges Hillary Clinton with ethics lapses.
 The pot calling the kettle black?
 "Is Christopher Christie 'Mentally Deranged' and a 'Liar'?")

 Tim Darragh, "Faked Signatures Result in Prison Term for Lapses," The Star-Ledger, August 17, 2016, p.
-15. (Kirtish N. Patel and Nita Patel faked physicians' signatures and requests for expensive texts that allowed them to make money while placing persons lives at risk.
+15. (Kirtish N. Patel and Nita Patel faked physicians' signatures and requests for expensive and painful diagnostic tests that allowed them to make money while placing persons lives at risk.
 The scams against insurance companies are worthy of Jose Ginarte and Edgar Navarete.
 I wonder whether efforts were made to fake my signature by these gentlemen for a small fee?
 Mr. McGill?
 "John McGill, Esq., the OAE, and New Jersey Corruption" and "New Jersey's 'Ethical' Legal System.")

 Richard Muti, "Christie's School Funding Plan Could Sink Our Urban Districts," The Star-Ledger, August 17, 2016, p.
 16. (Christie simply does not care about "urban," meaning African-American and Latino children.
 Is Mr. Christie truly the governor of all "New Jersey's people"?)